Growing Urban Bicycle Networks: Materials and Methods

-\paragraph{Points of interest (POI).} Rail station POIs consist of all railway and metro stations.
+\paragraph{Seed points.} Rail station seeds consist of all railway and metro stations.
 A few of the considered cities do not have rail stations.
-For creating grid POIs, we created grid points at a distance of $1707\,\mathrm{m}$, ensuring a tolerable average distance of $167\,\mathrm{m}$ (2 minutes walking) over the whole city to the triangulated network in the worst case, see \sinotename~2.
+For creating grid seeds, we created grid points at a distance of $1707\,\mathrm{m}$, ensuring a tolerable average distance of $167\,\mathrm{m}$ (2 minutes walking) over the whole city to the triangulated network in the worst case, see \sinotename~2.
 We then rotated this grid to align it with the city's most common street bearing \cite{boeing2019uso}, and snapped the grid points to the closest street network intersections within a $500\,\mathrm{m}$ tolerance.
 The rotation is mostly important for US cities that have a grid-like street network, e.g.~Manhattan, for creating straight routes.